willfurnass/sheffield_hpc/hpc/connecting.rst

 * Whether `Multifactor Authentication (MFA) <https://sites.google.com/sheffield.ac.uk/mfa/home>`__  has been enabled on your University account.
   If MFA has been enabled then when logging in with SSH you will be prompted to enter a one-time code or send a push notication to your MFA device after entering your username and password.
+If you do not have MFA enabled on your account then you will not be able to login from off campus without using VPN.

 * Whether you want to use password-based authentication or 'public-key'-based authentication.